Shyamali

 Shyamali (Bengali: শ্যামলী) is a 1956 Indian Bengali-language romantic drama film directed by Ajoy Kar and stars Kaberi Bose as the title character Shyamali.
 Uttam Kumar stars in this movie as the male protagonist.
 The film is based on the novel by same name of Nirupama Devi.
 The music director of the film was Kalipada Sen. The film was remade in Tamil in 1966 as Kodimalar.

 Plot

 Shyamali (kabari basu) was a deaf and mute girl.
 Nobody used to give her much attention.
-But she was like a normal girl who had dreams in her eyes and feelings in her heart.
+But like any girl she had dreams in her eyes and feelings in her heart.
 She also had the dreams of her own family.
 It was her sister's marriage day.
 Her sister was getting ready.
 She also dressed up like a bride.
-Hher father thought that God also wanted that Shayamali should get married and thought he will keep his daughter with him, but the groom (uttam kumar) accepted her.
+Her father thought that God also wanted that Shayamali should get married and thought he will keep his daughter with him, but the groom (uttam kumar) accepted her.
 But the groom's mother did not accept her.
 And the separation begins when she gets separated from her husband.
 She becomes sick, then again he has to bring Shamali to his house again.
 Then groom's mother accepted her.